Definition of Plagiaulacida. Meaning of Plagiaulacida. Synonyms of Plagiaulacida

 - Plagiaulacida is a group of extinct multituberculate mammals.
 Multituberculates were among the most common mammals of the Mesozoic, "the age of the dinosaurs"...

-- primitive multituberculates, collectively grouped into the paraphyletic "Plagiaulacida" were abundant and widespread across Laurasia (including Europe, Asia...
+- primitive multituberculates, collectively grouped into the paraphyletic "Plagiaulacida", were abundant and widespread across Laurasia (including Europe, Asia...

 - existence in the company of dinosaurs.
 It lies within the suborder "Plagiaulacida" and family Pinheirodontidae.
 The genus Iberodon was named by Hahn G...

-- early member of the extinct order Multituberculata within the suborder "Plagiaulacida".
-It lived in North America along with dinosaurs such as Diplodocus...
+- member of the also extinct order Multituberculata, within the suborder "Plagiaulacida" and family Paulchoffatiidae.
+It lived in Europe during the "age of...